Calendar of Events

 Fireside Reading Series

 Cozy up for four weeks of readings with great writers.
-Fireside Reading Series, in partnership with Saint Paul Public Library for 30 years, highlights some of Minnesota’s finest writers who have published new work.
-Events this season took place Wednesday evenings in January at 6:30 p.m. at Rondo Community Library and via Zoom.
+In partnership with Saint Paul Public Library, Fireside Reading Series highlights some of Minnesota’s finest writers who have published new work.
+Events take place Wednesday evenings in January at 6:30 p.m. at Rondo Community Library and via Zoom.

 Captioning will be provided for all four Zoom livestream events; ASL interpretation will be provided for the 1/31 event and is available upon request for the other events with at least seven days’ notice.
 Contact [email protected] or 651-222-3242.